 In case you also get tempted, I thought I would revise some of the little tricks that you might have forgotten.
-To begin with, save all of the bubble-wrap you have; it makes a perfect protection tucked around seed pots or plants.
-It allows the light to get through and holds some warmth, accumulated during the day, to comfort the growing things at night.
-Also it’s free!
+To begin with, save all of the bubble wrap you have; it makes perfect protection tucked around seed pots or plants.
+It allows the light to get through and holds some warmth that’s accumulated during the day, to comfort the growing things at night.
+Also, it’s free!

-I soak big seeds like peas or sweet peas, or seeds with very hard shells, in a tepid, weak solution of fungicide for an hour or two before I sow them.
-Really tiny seeds I sow with a (well washed) salt shaker with a steady hand while trying to make sure that I have even coverage.
-I also make sure that the surface of the soil is level and slightly tamped down.
-Then I have an old sugar shaker – with bigger holes – which I fill with fine soil, or even clean sand, to cover the seeds – if it is so recommended (some seeds need light to germinate).
+I soak big seeds like peas or sweet peas, or seeds with very hard shells, in tepid water, and a weak solution of fungicide for an hour or two before I sow them.
+The tiny seeds I sow with a (well-washed) salt shaker, and with a steady hand making sure that I have even coverage.
+Making sure first that the surface of the soil is level and slightly tamped down.
+Then with an old sugar shaker that I have with bigger holes, filled with fine soil, or even clean sand if it is recommended the seeds, as some seeds need light to germinate.

-I leave it to settle down a while then water with a weak solution of manzanilla tea which prevents drying off.
+I leave it to settle down for a while then water it with a weak solution of manzanilla tea which prevents drying off.
 I use the manzanilla spray after the seeds have produced their first real leaves, especially if the weather is warm and damp.
 Remember that plantlets are affected by climatic effects other than hot and cold.
-Downpours can wash them out of the soil: their roots are not very strong.
-Wind is a killer.
-It robs the plants – of any size – of their own mini-climate of humidity, and they will dry out and die trying to re-establish it.
+Downpours can wash them out of the soil if their roots are not very strong.
+The wind is a killer.
+It robs the plants – of any size – of their mini-climate of humidity, and they will dry out and die trying to re-establish it.

-The hole that you dig should be wider so that you can spread the teased-out roots, and your addition of soil to the hole should be more firmly tamped down, or watered gently after each scoop.
+The hole that you dig should be wider so that you can spread the teased-out roots, and your addition of soil to the hole should be more firmly tamped down, water gently after each scoop.
 Remember that the little plant is weakened – a patient (think of the care that a human patient gets after an organ transplant).
-Coddle it, shade it, cover it until it gets acclimatized; its damaged roots need time to settle in and supply all that the plant needs to flourish.
-After a while it will probably appreciate a little weak fertilizer in a ring around the plant to encourage those roots to reach for it.
+Coddle it, shade it, and cover it until it gets acclimatized.
+If its root gets damaged then it needs time to settle in, all plants need to flourish.
+After a while, it will probably appreciate a little fertilizer in a ring around the plant to encourage those roots to reach out for it.
 This is of enormous importance since we are gardening in a Mediterranean climate.
-The plants that survive our climate do so by pushing their roots deep into the soil which is cooler and may still retain some moisture.
-Thyme and rosemary have very fine roots up to five metres long.
-A tomato plant had roots that were measured at thirty metres before the investigators gave up.
-That in a place where tomatoes are perennials, of course.
+The plants that survive our climate do so by pushing their roots deep into the soil which is cooler so they can retain some moisture.
+Thyme and rosemary have very fine roots up to five meters long.
+A tomato plant had roots that were measured at thirty meters before the investigators gave up.
+That is a place where tomatoes are perennials, of course.

-I hope that thousand words or so of instruction will not discourage you: this is not an exaggeration but it is an advocacy of care for a living thing, and almost always a guarantee of success.
+I hope that a thousand words or so of instruction have not discourage you, this is not an exaggeration but it is an advocacy of care for a living thing, and almost always a guarantee of success.